 Church in Weston.

 Edith Griffiths, Gertrude's sister, moved with them.
-Her will records her former addresses as 35 Malvern Road, Weston-super-Mare (Reginald's later residence), then the rectory in Hutton, near Weston-super-Mare (where she worked as a house maid) and 34 Devonshire Road, Weston-super-Mare (her niece Mona's address after her marriage to George Butt) from 1949 until her death in 1958.
+Her will records her former addresses as 35 Malvern Road, Weston-super-Mare (Reginald's later residence), then the rectory in Hutton, near Weston-super-Mare (where she worked as housekeeper) and latterly 34 Devonshire Road, Weston-super-Mare (her niece Mona's address after her marriage to George Butt) from 1949 until her death in 1958.

 Edith's address in Liverpool, recorded in 1928, had been 37 Garrick Road, Smithdown Road opposite Toxteth Park cemetery.

 Gertrude died on 6 January 1953 in the annexe of the County Mental Hospital, Rainhill near Liverpool.
 She had been admitted on 29 May 1935.
 The reason for her admittance has not been confirmed but the psychological symptoms of Mitral Valve Stenosis could have been a contributing factors.